-You will be hospitalized for a very short stay after surgery, you may even be able to go home the same day.
+You will be hospitalized for a very short stay after surgery.
 Patients are generally discharged to home once they are able to sit, stand, and walk safely with a walker or other assistive device.
 Most patients will be out of bed the day of surgery.
 The next morning most patients get up, sit in a chair, and should be walking with a walker.